ocaml/ocaml.org/data/books/ocaml-scientific-computing.md

 description: >
   Shows how the expressiveness of OCaml allows for fast and safe development of data science applications.
+recommendation: >
+  This book merges functional programming in OCaml with numerical computation, tailored for data science and AI.
+It's ideal for those familiar with functional programming, offering a mix of foundational concepts and advanced cloud computing techniques.
+The structure allows readers to choose topics of interest, making it a versatile guide for learning and applying scientific computing.
 authors:
   - Liang Wang
   - Jianxin Zhao